-Feline infectious peritonitis, or FIP, is a serious systemic disease affecting cats of all ages, but most common in young or old cats.
-FIP is caused by a virus, although thee type of virus is quite unique when compared to other feline viruses.
+Feline infectious peritonitis, or FIP, is a serious systemic disease affecting cats of all ages, but most common in young cats.
+FIP is caused by a virus, although the type of virus is quite unique when compared to other feline viruses.
 The reason for this is that the causative virus for FIP is a mutated version of the common coronavirus.
 Coronavirus, however, unlike the FIP variant, typically causes only mild, transient gastrointestinal upset, most commonly presenting with diarrhea, that rarely becomes serious.
 FIP, on the other hand, is a multi-systemic disease that up until recently was considered invariably fatal.

 For many years following its discovery, it was believed that the mutation that occurred from coronavirus to FIP variant happened outside the host.
 However, there was no scientific evidence to explain precisely how and why coronavirus mutated into the FIP variant.
 Therefore, until recently, feline infectious peritonitis remained very much a mystery disease.
 New research, however, has led to the theory that FIP does not exist in the environment at all, but enters the host as a corona virus, with the mutation occurring within the host itself.
 The mechanism by which this happens is not certain, but believed to be a viral mutation due to a hyper-immune status from chronic exposure to coronavirus.
 This offers an explanation as to why FIP tends to be prevalent most commonly in multiple cat environments (catteries, shelters, large multi-cat households, etc.).
 Whatever the case, once a cat becomes infected with the FIP variant, two different clinical syndromes will occur.